OCA/rest-framework/fastapi/README.rst

         name: str
         description: str = None

-  In the **'__init__.py'** file, you will import the model and add the prefix to the model.
+  In the **'__init__.py'** file, you will import the model's classes from the files in the directory.

   .. code-block:: python

     from .my_model import MyModel

-  This will allows to easily import models from the schemas package.
+  This will allow to always import the models from the schemas module whatever the models are spread across different files or defined in the **'schemas.py'** file.

   .. code-block:: python

     from x_api_addon.schemas import MyModel